Political Science (PLSC)

 Introduction to the field of citizenship studies with a focus on theoretical and empirical illustrations.
 Covers citizenship in the Middle East, Latin America, and contemporary Africa.
 Theoretically grounded in comparative politics, students should develop understanding of the complex debates and real-time challenges which shape this sub-field of political science.
 (Typically offered: Spring)

-The basic principles and assumptions of political inquiry (methodology) and research techniques for gathering and analyzing data about political phenomena.
-Prerequisite: PLSC 2003.
+The basic empirical principles, assumptions, and research techniques of political inquiry for analysis of political phenomena.
+This course focuses extensively on research design and analysis of empirical data.
+Prerequisite: PLSC 20003.
 (Typically offered: Fall, Spring and Summer)

 This course is about how state and non-state actors try to organize the international system to help manage crucial issues such as the development and use of force, the efficiency and fairness of markets, and the realization and protection of human rights and environmental health (Typically offered: Spring)